ReganRyanNZ/songbase/README.md

 ### Book and language navigation

-- The bottom left corner is free, we can add a globe icon to show links to other languages and a book icon to show links to books
+- [done]The bottom left corner is free, we can add a globe icon to show links to other languages and a book icon to show links to books
-- How does a song know it has other languages?
+- [done]How does a song know it has other languages?
 An array of index links for each song.
 I think that's better than a "central" song with all the links
-- Could just have one icon that triggers a display of both book refs and other lang refs
+- [done]Could just have one icon that triggers a display of both book refs and other lang refs
-- Current languages are:
+- [done]Current languages are:
   - English
   - French
   - Spanish